staernid/seedr-cli/README.md

-# Seedr CLI
+# SeedrCC TUI

-A modern, unix-like CLI for managing your Seedr.cc account.
+A modern, unix-like CLI and TUI for managing your Seedr.cc account.

 ## Installation

-To install `seedr-cli` globally so you can run it from anywhere:
+To install `seedrcc-tui` globally so you can run it from anywhere:

 ```bash
 uv tool install .